Last updated on March 16, 2026

 This is a colorless deck, mono-brown if you will.
 You’ve got no colored permanents or spells, but plenty of action.

-The game plan is pretty simple: use the bountiful sources of colorless mana to ramp out into the countless bomb payoffs.
-You’ve got access to everything from Emrakuls to the other Kozilek, and you’d be surprised to see just how much work one of those can put in!
+The game plan is pretty simple: Use the bountiful sources of colorless ramp out turbo into the countless bomb payoffs.
+You’ve got access to everything from Emrakuls to a backup Kozilek, and you’d be surprised to see just how much work one of those can put in!

 #7.
 Azami, Lady of Scrolls